msg-q/licenseplatevalidator/README.md

 "serverless deploy" all repos

-Manually connect S3 bucket to the queue that LicensePlateParseAndStore created and listens to
+Go the the Ingestion S3 bucket and add an event for files created to go to the queue lpr-processing-queue